-In CCI V2, we directly use as input for SMAP sensor the RSS Level 2 v4.0 products.
-These are swath SSS from SMAP provided daily at 40 km resolution.
+In CCI V4, we directly use as input SMAP RSS Level 2 v5.0 products.
+These are provided daily at 40 km resolution.
 The data are split into ascending and descending products and between the fore and aft views.
-Details on the processing algorithms can be found in [AD.6].
+Details on the processing algorithms can be found in [AD06] and [AD11].